tpwres/teczki-polskiego-wrestlingu/content/e/ppw/2024-04-20-ppw-ewenement-haze.md

 #### "Real Deal" Mister Z v Bill Feager (c) - PpW Championship

+Timestamp: `3:18:07`

 Mr Z makes his entrance to a chorus of boos and insults from the crowd.
 Next comes PpW Champion, Bill Feager, to some pop.
+He's using Volbeat's "A Warrior's Call" song as his entrance theme now.
 Before Michael HT gets a chance to start the formal introductions, Mr Z grabs the mic to cut a promo, putting down Feager as a paper champion and putting himself over.
 He offers Feager a deal: to lay down for him in the middle of a ring.
 He gives the mic to Feager for him to announce his decision...
 Feager directs the mic toward the audience, who are now chanting "kill him".
 He refuses, ridiculing Mister Z's "deals".